Mandal789/JavaScript-Projects/README.md

-# JavaScript-Projects
+# Form Validation
-Word and charecter Counter --> for view click on this link : https://mandal789.github.io/JavaScript-Projects/form
+for view click on this link : https://mandal789.github.io/JavaScript-Projects/form
+# word and character counter
+for view click on this link : https://mandal789.github.io/JavaScript-Projects/wrdconter